Li-yachuan/NBED/README.md

 ## Preparing the dataset
 Download the dataset to any dir and point to the dir in the code
 -BSDS500 following the setting of "The Treasure Beneath Multiple Annotations: An Uncertainty-aware Edge Detector"
--NYUDv2 following the setting of "Pixel Difference Networks for Efficient Edge Detection"
--BIPED following the setting of "Dense Extreme Inception Network for Edge Detection"
+-NYUDv2 following the setting of "Pixel Difference Networks for Efficient Edge Detection"  and random crop to 400*400 -BIPED following the setting of "Dense Extreme Inception Network for Edge Detection"
 ## Preparing the pretrained weights
 Down it from https://huggingface.co/sail/dl/resolve/main/caformer/caformer_m36_384_in21ft1k.pth